 4. Payment Terms

 4.1) Payment terms are monthly in advance for the following month’s scheduled activities.
-The Client acknowledges and agrees that Information Technology Pty Ltd reserves the right to:
+The Client acknowledges and agrees that MIT Ventures Pty Ltd reserves the right to:

 charge interest at the rate of 5% per calendar month on all overdue amounts;